 - The film being used is a legitimate copy, not taped from a legitimate copy or taped from TV

-2. Can a film that’s not available in digital format be digitized and posted to a course Blackboard site?
+2. Can a film that’s not available in digital format be digitized and posted to a course Canvas site?

 FSU Libraries subscribes to two collections of streaming films that can be used for instructional purposes: Kanopy and Films on Demand.
 In cases where a film is not available in these streaming collections, instructors should contact their subject librarian for assistance with determining if a digital streaming copy is available for institutional purchase.

-3. Is it permissible to post PDFs of articles on course Blackboard sites?
+3. Is it permissible to post PDFs of articles on course Canvas sites?

-4. Can an article obtained through InterLibrary Loan be scanned and posted on a course Blackboard site?
+4. Can an article obtained through InterLibrary Loan be scanned and posted on a course Canvas site?

-5. Is it permissible to scan book chapters and post them on course Blackboard sites?
+5. Is it permissible to scan book chapters and post them on course Canvas sites?